blantj/nba_salary_regression/README.md

 <a href="url"><img src="Images/Isolation_Forest.png" align="middle" height="251" width="698" ></a>

 I used isolation forest to find the greatest outlier datapoints in the dataset.
 Observing the results of this modeling, I noticed that most outlier players had played in 5 or fewer games (-1.7 standard deviations from the mean or greater), as their small play time sample size led to a large amount of variance in their statistics.
 I dropped all players that had played in 5 or fewer games from the dataset.
 I also replaced all datapoint values greater than 4 standard deviations from the mean with the 4 standard deviation value.
 This was likely to mitigate the normal reduction in model performance caused by values far from their feature means.
-After scrubbing there were 487 datapoints across 16 features.
+After scrubbing, the dataset included 487 datapoints across 16 features.

 ## Explore Data